benchristel/refactoring-workshop/cli-client/README.md

 - What are some security issues with this method of authentication?
 Is there anything you can do to mitigate them?
+- Assume the `oc` CLI supports the syntax `--username=foo --password=bar` for specifying arguments.
+Which of the edge cases described above could you address by using this syntax?

 ## Authentication 2.0